National Council of Action

 The National Council of Action was an organisation established on 5 August 1920 by the Labour movement in the United Kingdom to forestall the involvement of the British Empire in another war in 1920.
-Ernest Bevin had heard that the Royal Navy had dispatched ships to Helsingfors and the Black Sea equipped for war.
+Ernest Bevin had heard that the Royal Navy had dispatched ships to Helsinki and the Black Sea equipped for war.
 Bevin arranged a meeting with Charles Bowerman and Arthur Henderson in order to establish a Council of Action.
 Fred Bramley, Jim Middleton and H. S. Lindsay were appointed as joint secretaries.